PelionIoT/sal-nanostack-driver-k64f-eth/README.md

 ## Configuration

-To configure the FRDM-K64F border router you need to make changes in the application configuration file (.json), which can be found in the configs directory.
+To configure the FRDM-K64F border router you need to make changes in the application configuration file (.json).
+There are more example configurations in the configs directory.
+The `mbed_app.json` in the root directory is the default configuration, which is for 6LoWPAN.
 For the complete list of configuration options, refer to the [Nanostack Border Router](https://github.com/ARMmbed/nanostack-border-router) documentation.

 ```json
 {